mikekazakov/nimble-commander/Docs/Help.md

 ### Introduction

 Nimble Commander is a free dual-pane file manager for macOS, designed with a focus on speed, keyboard-based navigation, and flexibility.
 The project aims to blend the user experience of classic file managers from the '80s and '90s with the modern look and feel of Mac computers.
+Nimble Commander follows the design principles of [orthodox file managers](https://en.wikipedia.org/wiki/File_manager#Orthodox_file_managers), specifically dual-pane file managers.
+This website contains an in-depth study of this kind of software: [Less is More: Orthodox File Managers as Sysadmin IDE](https://softpanorama.org/OFM/index.shtml).

 ### System Requirements